nemui/nemui.github.io/content/blog/2022/2022-03-04-the-great-ace-attorney/index.md

 All in all, The Great Ace Attorney is the best game in the series so far.
 Would I be disappointed if no other games appear? _Definitely_.
 Would I be satisfied with the series going out on such a strong note? _Absolutely_.

-I have to admit that Ace Attorney Investigations, Dual Destinies and Spirit of Justice{{ aside(text="The character art & animation were taking to a jaw-dropping new level in Ace Attorney 5 & 6; they are worth playing for that alone. ") }}, on the other hand, read very differently and for me personally were less enjoyable.
+I have to admit that Ace Attorney Investigations, Dual Destinies and Spirit of Justice{{ aside(text="The character art & animation were taken to a jaw-dropping new level in Ace Attorney 5 & 6; they are worth playing for that alone. ") }}, on the other hand, read very differently and for me personally were less enjoyable.
 They are still good games, just don't expect familiar characters to sound, well, familiar.

-Playing whole series and retro-gaming in general has worked out well for me, so I will be doing more of that.
+Playing the whole series and retro-gaming in general has worked out well for me, so I will be doing more of that.
 Currently I am using a refurbished [DSi XL](https://en.wikipedia.org/wiki/Nintendo_DSi#Larger_model){{ aside(text="Despite 3DS being a powerhouse and all, upscaled DS games look better on DSi XL.
-Or maybe I got too much into collecting retro handhelds, hm.") }} to play through ポケモン不思議のダンジョン - Pokemon Mystery Dungeon - a pretty cool bix of roguelike and Pokemon formulas.
+Or maybe I got too much into collecting retro handhelds, hm.") }} to play through ポケモン不思議のダンジョン - Pokemon Mystery Dungeon - a pretty cool mix of roguelike and Pokemon formulas.